All Episodes

 I don't think that ever happened.

-I gotta pull that clip.
+I got to pull that clip.

-Um, I just want fundamental fairness.
+I just want fundamental fairness.

 You can't.

-If you're going to talk about uh some of very few that literally are writing exonerations before investigations after pulling the case away from field agents themselves and having the top people in the FBI handle Hillary's case,
+If you're going to talk about some very few that literally are writing exonerations before investigations after pulling the case away from field agents themselves and having the top people in the FBI handle Hillary's case,

 and they're writing the exoneration in early May of 2016, and then don't interview her until July 2nd of 2016, and then exonerate her with what you've been preparing on July 5th of 2016.

-How do you talk about equal justice under the law if no one else is treated that way?
+How do you talk about equal justice under the law if because no one else is treated that way?

-We know she violated the espionage act.
+We know she violated the Espionage Act.

 There's no ambiguity at all.